twlv/node-twlv/README.md

 ## Listener

 - Listener of incoming connection from other peer
-- Listener must have method up and down
+- Listener must have method up(node) and down
 - Listener must an EventEmitter
 - Listener must emit socket event on socket inbound